 Character Traits Adjectives That Start With L

 Character traits describe a person’s nature, behavior, and attitude.
-Adjectives that start with “L” can define both positive and negative traits, making them useful for describing people accurately.
+Adjectives that start with L can represent both positive and negative qualities, making them useful for describing people accurately and thoughtfully.

 - Loving